-5.8 Drivers of phosphogenesis and implications for a global Ediacaran-Cambrian phosphogenic event
+5.7 Drivers of phosphogenesis and implications for a global Ediacaran-Cambrian phosphogenic event

-Despite differences in phosphorite texture and grade, tectonically mediated paleotopography at both localities provided the necessary depositional conditions to accumulate phosphorus and precipitate/concentrate authigenic phosphate in the sediment column.
+Despite differences in phosphorite texture and grade, tectonically mediated paleotopography in both the Khuvsgul and Zavkhan basins provided the necessary depositional conditions to accumulate phosphorus and precipitate/concentrate authigenic phosphate in the sediment column.
 We suggest that the eastward migration of a forebulge during the development of the Khuvsgul and Zavkhan pro-forelands drove the formation of paleotopographic highs (fig. 13F), which host sedimentary conditions ideal for phosphogenesis.
-In many ways, this scenario is analogous to a model for authigenic Superior-type iron ore generation in foreland basin environments (e.g. Hoffman, 1987), in which the migration of foreland topography drives ore-generating conditions in a migrating, foredeep-axis-parallel band along the entire foreland margin.
-Phosphogenesis has occurred in foreland basin environments throughout the latest Neoproterozoic and Phanerozoic, including examples from the Ediacaran (Flicoteaux and Trompette., 1998; Moreira et al., 2021), Permian (Maughan, 1994), and Cretaceous (Föllmi, 1996).
+In many ways, this scenario is analogous to a model for authigenic Superior-type iron ore generation in foreland basin environments (Hoffman, 1987), in which the migration of foreland topography drives ore-generating conditions in a migrating, foredeep-axis-parallel band along the entire foreland margin.
+Phosphogenesis occurred in foreland basin environments throughout the latest Neoproterozoic and Phanerozoic, including examples from the Ediacaran (Flicoteaux and Trompette., 1998; Moreira et al., 2021), Permian (Maughan, 1994), and Cretaceous (Föllmi, 1996).
 Along the TMT-Zavkhan margin, paleotopographic highs harbored energetic depositional environments that record evidence of abundant erosion and reworking (fig. 13A-E), winnowing (fig. 13D), and varying degrees of sediment starvation.
-These features are commonly observed in other Phanerozoic phosphorites (e.g. Föllmi et al., 1996; Föllmi et al., 2017; Anttila et al., 2023), and may be a critical component of condensed phosphorite formation: an energetic, winnowing depozone allows for the repetitive restructuring of the redoxocline at the sediment-water interface, which can greatly impact the lability and mineralogical association of phosphorus in the sediment column.
+These features are commonly observed in other Phanerozoic phosphorites (e.g. Föllmi, 1990; Föllmi et al., 2017; Anttila et al., 2023), and may be a critical component of condensed phosphorite formation: an energetic, winnowing depozone allows for the repetitive restructuring of the redoxocline at the sediment-water interface, which can greatly impact the lability and mineralogical association of phosphorus in the sediment column.

-Phosphorus can be transferred from the water column to the sediment either with deposited organic material (Redfield et al., 1963), or as inorganic phosphate bound to metal oxyhydroxide minerals (Shaffer, 1986; Froelich, 1988).
-Both of these phosphorus shuttles are inherently redox-sensitive: the remineralization of organic matter (achievable through a variety of metabolic pathways) results in the liberation of organically-bound phosphorus (Froelich et al., 1982; Ingall and Van Capellen, 1990; Berner et al, 1993) as phosphate, while inorganic phosphate bound to Fe and Mn oxyhydroxide minerals becomes labile under reducing conditions (Sundby et al., 1986; O’brien et al., 1990).
-The recurrent process of sediment column redoxocline development (through repetitive deposition, hiatus, and reworking/removal) in winnowing sedimentary environments promotes the repeated remobilization of redox-sensitive mineral- and organic-bound phosphate, a fraction of which may precipitate as relatively-insoluble authigenic minerals in the sediment column (Föllmi, 1996, and references therein).
-These authigenic phosphate nodules or lamina are less susceptible to removal during winnowing than fine sediment or organic material, resulting in the relative immobility and eventual reburial of authigenic phosphatic material that can: a) serve as an ideal nucleation substrate for future authigenic or diagenetic phosphate precipitation (Van Cappellen et al., 1993), and; b) create low porosity/permeability layers that further concentrate pore-water phosphate (e.g. Föllmi et al., 2005).
+Labile phosphorus can be transferred from the water column to the sediment either with deposited organic material (Redfield, 1958), or as inorganic phosphate bound to metal oxyhydroxide minerals (Shaffer, 1986; Froelich, 1988).
+Both of these phosphorus shuttles are inherently redox-sensitive: the remineralization of organic matter (achievable through a variety of metabolic pathways) results in the liberation of organically-bound phosphorus (Froelich et al., 1982; Ingall and Van Capellen, 1990; Berner et al., 1993) as phosphate, while inorganic phosphate bound to Fe and Mn oxyhydroxide minerals becomes labile under reducing conditions (Sundby et al., 1986; O’brien et al., 1990).
+Biological mediation of redox conditions adjacent to the sediment-water interface may be critical for modulating both phosphate liberation and precipitation: sulfur-metabolizing microbial ecologies have been shown to increase porewater phosphate concentrations and drive apatite precipitation in experimental (Goldhammer et al., 2010; Brock and Schulz-Vogt, 2011), modern (Schulz and Schulz, 2005; Arning et al., 2008), and Phanerozoic (Arning et al., 2009; Berndmeyer et al., 2012; Salama et al., 2015) phosphogenic environments, with geochemical (Sanders et al., 2024) and putative paleontological (Bailey et al., 2007; 2013) evidence suggesting the occurrence of similar processes in Ediacaran-Cambrian phosphorites.
+Recurrent redoxocline development in microbial communities (e.g. within stromatolites, sensu Sanders and Groztinger, 2021; ) or in the sediment column (through repetitive deposition, hiatus, and reworking/removal in winnowing sedimentary environments) promotes the repeated remobilization of redox-sensitive mineral- and organic-bound phosphate, a fraction of which may precipitate as relatively-insoluble authigenic minerals (Föllmi, 1996, and references therein).
+These authigenic CFA nodules or lamina are less susceptible to removal during winnowing than fine sediment or organic material, resulting in the relative immobility and eventual reburial of authigenic phosphatic material that can: a) serve as an ideal nucleation substrate for future authigenic precipitation (Van Cappellen et al., 1993), and; b) create low porosity/permeability layers that further concentrate pore-water phosphate (e.g. Föllmi et al., 2005).